danneekim/sandboxReact/React.memo() + useMemo().md

 # React.memo + useMemo

-How re-rendering works with Context in React and using `REACT.memo()` and the `useMemo` Hook to improve app performance.
+How re-rendering works with Context in React and using `REACT.memo()` and the `useMemo` hook to improve app performance.

 Imagine the following component structure, where the top level component injects a Context provider at the top: